 - operates on a highway a motor vehicle owned by the person or knowingly permits another person, who is not otherwise permitted to operate a vehicle under this chapter, to operate on a highway a motor vehicle owned by the person during the period evidence of financial responsibility must be maintained

 Have you been required to obtain an SR-22 as a condition of receiving an occupational license or getting your driver’s license reinstated?
-Richard C. McConathy and Brian A. Bolton help clients all over North Texas with these kinds of issues in DWI cases.
+Richard C. McConathy helps clients all over North Texas with these kinds of issues in DWI cases.